ceharvs/ceharvs.github.io/cv.md

 *High Performance Computing Architect*
 * Coordinate and drive strategic planning for the future of High Performance Computing (HPC) at MITRE including system purchases and federating research computing environments across MITRE.
+* Support MITRE's sponsors through HPC strategy and roadmap guidance for the procurement, deployment, and ongoing operations of advanced computing systems to support mission and research workloads.
-* Develop training for HPC users across the corporation through online modules, group mentoring, and advanced training sessions.
+* Develop training for HPC users across the corporation through online modules, group mentoring, advanced training sessions, office hours, and a monthly community of practice session.
-* Manage the teams running the production HPC systems including a yearly summer cohort of interns and several full-time staff members.
+* Manage the team running the production HPC systems including a yearly summer cohort of interns and full-time staff.

+*Organ Transplantation Affinity Group*
+* Serve as a data and process subject matter expert for the Organ Transplantation Affinity Group (OTAG) led by the Centers for Medicare & Medicaid Services (CMS) and the Health Resources and Services Administration (HRSA).
+* Develop data workflows and diagrams on patient journeys, standard operating procedures for reporting, and interagency data sharing agreements.

 *SIMEX Data Collection Lead*
-* Support the simulation experiment (SIMEX) program data collection and analysis efforts for multiple sponsors including the Department of Homeland Security, the Office of the Secretary of Defense, and the North American Aerospace Defense Command in classified and unclassified experiments covering topics ranging from active shooter scenarios to counter-small Unmanned Aircraft Systems (C-sUAS).
 * Provide leadership across the SIMEX program in best practices for data collection, analysis, experiment design, and project management.
 * Lead the data collection and analysis teams for experiments including SIMEX 21-3 and provide support to additional experiments to ensure consistency and quality across the SIMEX program.